Mariusthvdb/custom-icons/README.md

 Thanks to all!

 # Installation
-Working on Hacs, manual add:
+Working on Hacs.
+For manual installation, add:

 ```yaml
 - url: /local/lovelace/resources/custom-icons/custom-icons.js?v=0.1.4